Samoreilly/java-damero/README.md

 # Kafka Damero

-Kafka Damero is a Spring Boot library that simplifies Kafka listener error handling.
-It provides automatic retry logic, dead letter queue routing, circuit breaker support, and metrics tracking with minimal configuration required.
+A Spring Boot library that adds automatic retry logic, dead letter queue handling, and circuit breaker support to Kafka listeners.
+The library reduces boilerplate code and provides production-ready error handling with minimal configuration.

 ## Status

-⚠️ **Beta Release** - All core features are implemented and tested (45 passing integration tests).
-The library is functional and ready for evaluation in non-critical environments.
-Community feedback and contributions are welcome!
+Beta release.
+All core features are implemented and tested.
+The library is functional and ready for testing in development environments.
+Use in production at your own discretion.

-**Production Use:** While the library handles common error scenarios correctly, it has limited real-world production usage.
-Use in production systems at your own discretion.

-## Why Kafka Damero?
+## Features

-**Before Kafka Damero**, Kafka error handling meant:
-- 100+ lines of boilerplate per listener
-- Manual retry scheduling and state management
-- Custom DLQ routing logic
-- No visibility into failed messages

-**After Kafka Damero**:
-- ✅ Single `@CustomKafkaListener` annotation
-- ✅ Automatic retry with 4 backoff strategies (Exponential, Linear, Fibonacci, Custom)
+- Automatic retry logic with configurable backoff strategies (exponential, linear, Fibonacci, custom)
-- ✅ Smart DLQ routing with full metadata (attempts, timestamps, exceptions)
+- Dead letter queue routing with complete metadata (attempts, timestamps, exceptions)
-- ✅ Built-in circuit breaker support (Resilience4j)
+- Circuit breaker integration using Resilience4j
-- ✅ Free REST API for DLQ monitoring (`/dlq?topic=orders-dlq`)
-- ✅ Rate limiting and deduplication out of the box
+- Rate limiting to control message processing throughput
-- ✅ Metrics integration (Micrometer/Prometheus)
+- Message deduplication to prevent duplicate processing
-- ✅ Conditional DLQ routing (route different exceptions to different topics)
+- Conditional DLQ routing to send different exceptions to different topics
+- REST API for querying and replaying DLQ messages
+- Distributed cache support using Redis for multi-instance deployments
+- Metrics tracking with Micrometer
-- ✅ Zero configuration required—works with sensible defaults
+- Auto-configuration with sensible defaults

 ## Requirements

 - Java 21 or higher
 - Spring Boot 3.x
-- Spring Kafka compatible with Spring Boot 3.x
+- Spring Kafka
 - Apache Kafka

 ## Installation

-Add the dependency to your project:
+Add the library to your project:

 ```xml
 <dependency>